Dog Training FAQ

 I provide you the knowledge practice to use operant conditioning methods and tools in a way your dog will understand, allowing you to accomplish your training goals as a family.
 I establish a structure of learning for you to follow, protocols to implement during your daily life, exercises to practice daily with your dog, that together will shift your dog’s mindset and help him/her to be more focused, obedient, calm, trusting, and respectful to you and the world around you.
 With my guidance and your dedication, your dog will become a loving part of the family.

-In order for me to determine the best methods to use with your dog to accomplish your goals, I will start with an in-home consultation.
+In most cases, in order for me to determine the best methods to use with your dog to accomplish your goals, we will start with an in-home consultation.
 Consultations typically last about an hour, during which time we’ll discuss your training goals and observe your dog’s personality and behavior.
 I will give you recommendations on how to proceed, including what methods and tools I will use and how many sessions I believe you’ll need to see proper results.
 Finally, I will provide you a customized package quote for your training, fill out a contract of services, and set up a payment plan.